SMC Global Citizenship Symposium Spring 2019

 Yes.
 Students can enter their work individually or as part of a group that worked together on a project.

 Does the work have to be a formal "research" project?

 No. We invite submissions of any original student work that is connected to global citizenship and derives from an SMC course or under the supervision of a faculty member.
 This could be a project that investigates a specific global issue, or it could be a celebration or critical reflection on what it means to be a citizen of planet Earth.
 The presented work can take any number of forms, including written prose or poetry, works of art, live speeches and performances, film, and poster and multimedia presentations.

 Here is how the college's Global Council currently articulates the concept, but this symposium provides students with an opportunity to lay out an alternative vision of global citizenship as well.
 For more information please see the SMC Global Citizenship website at

 Must entries relate to the annual Global Citizenship theme?

 Promise and Peril in a Global Community, and we certainly would welcome entries that relate to the theme and its attention to local and global inequalities.
 We also have recognized each year the single best theme-related entry with a special President's Award.
-But, no, it is not required that work entered this year be related to this year's (or any year's) theme; anything of relevance to some aspect of global citizenship is welcome.
+However, it is not required that work entered be related to this year's theme; anything of relevance to some aspect of global citizenship is welcome.